Life Is Peachy: Life Is Peachy Tour

 According to Shaffer, the tour with Metallica ended in mid-January 1997.
 Korn toured solo in 1997 and headlined at often sold-out shows.
 The band released a promotional disc in 1997 called Life Is Peachy Tour Sampler, with Incubus and the Urge, as both bands supported Korn on their UK and European headlining tour.
 The album featured three live tracks: "Chi" by Korn (US Tour Fall 1996), "All Washed Up" by the Urge, and "Hilikus" by Incubus.
 The tour encompassed twenty-six shows and began on January 21, 1997, in Germany, visiting Denmark, France, Italy, the Netherlands, Norway, Spain, and Sweden, and ended in London on February 24.
 On February 20, 1997, Korn made a television appearance as the musical guest of the day on Nulle Part Ailleurs (NPA), performing "No Place to Hide" (live broadcast) in prime time on Canal+ in Paris.

 Helmet and Limp Bizkit also toured with them to promote Life Is Peachy; both bands were the opening acts for Korn's North American tour.
 After ten days of rest, Korn kicked off their North American headlining tour on March 6 in Arizona, performing to "a packed" Mesa Amphitheater, and ended on March 27 in Maine, with a total of sixteen shows.
 It included performances in Chicago, Kansas City, Pensacola, Tampa, and Toronto, among other cities.
-They then went on an Australia tour.
-In May 1997, the band returned for a short second leg of the UK and Europe headline tour, including a few dates in France; Limp Bizkit and Helmet were the opening acts.
+They then went on their first Australian tour in May 1997.
+While in Sydney, Australia, they guest programmed the music video show Rage, playing videos from Ice Cube, Faith No More, Filter, Red Hot Chili Peppers, Cypress Hill, The D.O.C., Beastie Boys and Tokyo Ghetto Pussy.
+Later in May 1997, the band returned for a short second leg of the UK and Europe headline tour, including a few dates in France; Limp Bizkit and Helmet were the opening acts.
 They have also performed at European festivals, including the Dynamo Open Air in Eindhoven.
 Korn became a "must-see" band through the Life Is Peachy Tour and garnered media attention in the UK and Europe.